 You should have familiarized yourself with Graph Databases and the Property Graph Model.

-It allows us to describe what we want to select, insert, update or delete from a graph database without requiring us to describe exactly how to do it.
+It allows us to state what we want to select, insert, update or delete from our graph data without requiring us to describe exactly how to do it.